EN FR

 10.3 Popularization

-• Jean-Pierre Merlet presented twice HEPHAISTOS activities to 3eme interns and to Eurecom students.
-He presented the HEPHAISTOS activities on handicap to INRIA general public as well as a global overview on the advantages and drawbacks of mobility based on electric cars.
+• Jean-Pierre Merlet presented twice HEPHAISTOS activities to 3eme interns.
+He presented the HEPHAISTOS activities on handicap to INRIA general public in several occasions.
+He gave also two talks about the ecological drawbacks and advantages of electrical mobility (for cars and bikes).

-• Eric Wajnberg has given two public talks in the scope of Science pour Tous 06, one about "Pourquoi la sexualité ?
-Le regard de la biologie" in the city of Roussillon, the other one about "Lutter contre les ravageurs de culture - De l'usage des pesticides vers des alternatives plus respectueuses de l'environnement" in Aspremont.
+• Eric Wajnberg has given eight general public talks in the scope of Science pour Tous 06, about "Pourquoi la sexualité ?
+Le regard de la biologie", about "Lutter contre les ravageurs de culture - De l'usage des pesticides vers des alternatives plus respectueuses de l'environnement" and about "Les procédures de vote de nos démocraties sont-elles objectives pour connaître la volonté du peuple ?
+Introduction à la théorie du choix social.".

 11 Scientific production